 The player must engage the defender while attacking the front of his body with his hands landing in the inside framework, ideally the breastplate, of the defender’s body.
-If the block does not follow this criteria, a penalty will be issued.
+If the block does not follow these criteria, a penalty will be issued.

 It is important to work on “re-fitting” your hands back inside to avoid this penalty as the defender attempts to put a move on to disengage the blocker.

 Clipping occurs when a blocker engages the defender’s lower half from the backside.
-This tends to deal with cut blocking for the most part, but some severe blocks from behind that are above the belt will also warrant a clipping penalty from the official.
+This tends to deal with cut blocking for the most part, but some severe blocks from behind above the belt will also warrant a clipping penalty from the official.

 There is a lot of overlap and even misinterpretation with clipping and blocking in the back, but the main difference is the severity and where the block occurs.
 Clipping is more severe and usually occurs below the waist.